Analysis: Answering your Seahawks draft day questions — who might Seattle pick? How will this draft be different? And more

 Meaning, yes, Seattle could well take an offensive lineman it views as maybe not ready now but who could pay off big down the road.

-Q: Okay, so would Seattle really take a running back with its first pick?
+Q: OK, so would Seattle really take a running back with its first pick?

-A: Well as you may havre heard, this is a team that likes to run a lot.
+A: Well as you may have heard, this is a team that likes to run a lot.
 Seattle also has used its first pick on a running back twice since 2013 (Christine Michael in 2013 and Rashaad Penny in 2018), both times in years when few thought that was the team’s biggest need.

 The Seahawks also have just four running backs under contract at the moment, two of whom are coming off significant injuries — Carson (hip) and Penny (ankle).
 The others are second-year player Travis Homer, and Adam Choice, an undrafted free agent who sat out last year with an injury.